In all three armed forces a degree is essential and entry is not possible with a HND only.

 A Postgraduate Certificate in Education (PGCE) is not a pre-requisite, but teacher training can be advantageous.

 Other pre-entry postgraduate qualifications are not generally needed, neither is pre-entry experience, but some training can be helpful with cadet and/or reserve forces as well as:

 You will be expected to demonstrate a range of aptitudes.

 The Royal Navy and the RAF will consider applications form graduates with British, Irish, Commonwealth and British/dual citizenship.
 To apply to the RAF, graduates must have lived in the UK for at least three years before they apply to join.

 For most branches of the armed forces, there are medical and eyesight requirements, and age limits.
 Physical fitness with good sight and colour perception is needed.
 University liaison officers (ULOs) can give you up-to-date information and also give advice on vacation training, cadetships and familiarisation visits.

-Potential officers in the Royal Navy attend a two-day Admiralty Interview Board (AIB).
+Potential officers in the Royal Navy attend a two-day Admiralty Interview Board (AIB) at HMS Sultan in Hampshire.
 This involves a formal interview and a discussion exercise.
 Applicants are also required to undertake a number of fitness and mental agility tasks, including verbal and non-verbal reasoning skills, concentration and spatial orientation.
 Applicants are also tested on their potential leadership skills.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.